• Kids & Money

 Your Retirement Number

-William P. Bengen, an aeronautical engineer turned financial advisor, first articulated the 4 percent safe withdrawal rule in a 1994 paper in the Journal of Financial Planning.
-But to his dismay, that rule transpired to become a…
+William P. Bengen, an aeronautical engineer turned financial advisor, first talked about the 4 percent rule in a 1994 paper he published in the Journal of Financial Planning.
+That rule later turned into a widely…

 learn more